-I began to elaborate a geometric, original and extensive theory of multiple random quantities by accepting the principles of the theory of concordance into the domain of subjective probability.
+I accepted the principles of the theory of concordance into the domain of subjective probability.
 This acceptance is well-founded because the definition of concordance shown by Gini is implicit as well as the one of prevision of a random quantity and in particular of probability of an event.
 Indeed, these definitions are based on criteria which permit to measure them.
-I represented a generic bivariate random quantity in a tensorial fashion.
-I observed that metric properties of the notion of α -product mathematically fulfill the ones of a coherent prevision of a bivariate random quantity.

-This geometric approach that I shown is useful because I am able to examine in a more complete fashion the domain of the possible alternatives by extending the notion of α product to two different antisymmetric tensors.
+I represented bivariate and quadruple divided random quantities in a tensorial fashion.
+I observed that metric properties of the notion of α product mathematically fulfill the ones of a coherent prevision of a generic bivariate random quantity.
+This geometric approach that I shown is useful because it is possible to examine in a more complete fashion the domain of the possible alternatives by extending the notion of α -product to two different antisymmetric tensors of the same order.
 Indeed, with regard to any problem that one has to consider, there always exists an enormous number of possible alternatives.
-If information and knowledge of a given individual do not permit to exclude some of them as impossible then all alternatives which can logically be considered remain possible for him in the sense that they are not either certainly true or certainly false.
-In particular, this means that he is able to consider different bivariate random quantities in addition to the starting one.
+If information and knowledge of a given individual do not permit him to exclude some of them as impossible then all alternatives which can logically be considered remain possible for him in the sense that they are not either certainly true or certainly false.
+In particular, this means that it is possible to consider different bivariate and quadruple divided random quantities in addition to the starting ones.
 This tensorial approach allows of representing a bivariate random quantity regardless of any ordered pair of univariate random quantities which are the components of the bivariate random quantity under consideration.
+Of course, it also allows of representing a quadruple divided random quantity regardless of any ordered pair of bivariate random quantities which are the components of the quadruple divided random quantity under consideration.
 The number of the components of an antisymmetric tensor of order 2 decreases by passing from an affine tensor of order 2 to an antisymmetric tensor of the same order and this is useful in order to satisfy simplification and compression needs.
-I introduced fundamental metric expressions referring to transformed random quantities representing changes of origin obtained by using a conceptually and operationally complete notion of coherent prevision of univariate random quantities.
-The notion of α -norm obtained from the notion of α -product allowed to connect vector spaces having a Euclidean structure with random quantities.
+I introduced fundamental metric expressions referring to transformed random quantities representing changes of origin obtained by using a conceptually and operationally complete notion of coherent prevision of marginal univariate random quantities.
+By considering quadruple divided random quantities I realized that the notion of coherent prevision of bivariate random quantities can be used in order to obtain fundamental metric expressions of quadruple divided random quantities.